EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Discussions

 Using Equations \ref{equ:rot} and \ref{equ:Fou90}, we calculate the rotation curve along the line of sight $\Delta V(r)=V_{\rm c}(r)\sin{i}$ from $M_{*}$.
-The black curves in Figure \ref{fig:rot} show the rotation curves of KS1-PAG and MPG-PAG.
-The gray curves indicate the maximum velocity cases corresponding to the edge-on ($i=90^{\circ}$) cases of KS1-PAG and MPG-PAG.
-We find that $\Delta V$ between KS1-EMPG and KS1-PAG is significantly higher than $\Delta V$ expected by the rotation curve even in the maximum velocity case.
-This result shows that KS1-EMPG is not associated with the structure on the dynamical system of KS1-PAG.
-The bottom left panel of Figure \ref{fig:2d_es1} indicates that KS1-EMPG is located at the end of the filamental structure. \tcr{The filamentary structure of KS1-EMPG resembles the accreting-gas structure shown in Figure 1 of \citet{Tumlinson2017}\footnote{\tcg{Because the figure of \citet{Tumlinson2017} is a schematic painting, we note that some of expressions are exaggerated such as outflows.}}, implying that KS1-EMPG may be a star-forming galaxy formed in metal-poor gas falling into KS1-PAG from the inter-galactic medium (IGM).} For MPG, $\Delta V$ between MPG and MPG-PAG is comparable to $\Delta V$ expected by the rotation curve.
-Although there is a possibility that MPG is infalling into MPG-PAG, MPG is likely to be associated with the dynamical structures of MPG-PAG.
-The dynamical relations of these EMPG-PAG (MPG-PAG) systems suggest that \tcr{the EMPGs may form in infalling gas, and become part of PAG disks \tcg{undergoing further metal enrichment}}. \tcr{We need further spatial spectroscopic observations for the EMPGs to verify this hypothesis.}
+The black curves in Figure \ref{fig:rot} show the rotation curves of KS1-tail and MPG-tail.
+The gray curves indicate the maximum velocity cases corresponding to the edge-on ($i=90^{\circ}$) cases of KS1-tail and MPG-tail.
+We find that $\Delta V$ between KS1 and KS1-tail is significantly higher than $\Delta V$ expected by the rotation curve even in the maximum velocity case \tcr{($\Delta V\sim40$ km s$^{-1}$ at $r_{\rm p}\sim10$ kpc)}. \tcra{This velocity excess indicates that KS1 is dynamically independent of a disk structure of KS1-tail.
+Such a velocity excess is not be seen in previously known tadpole galaxies (\citealt{SanchezAlmeida2013}; \citealt{Olmo-Garcia2017}; see Section \ref{sec:intro}).} At the same time, we find MPG whose $\Delta V$ is comparable to the rotation velocity (Figure \ref{fig:rot} bottom), indicative that MPG is a system similar to the tadpole galaxies.
+Thus we do not think the methodological differences cause the discrepancy between KS1 and the tadpole galaxies.